 If you already keep your pantry well-stocked, anyway, you don’t have to rely on takeout milkshakes.
 All you have to do is whip up your own using the blender that you have at home.
 It will cost you less than $1 to enjoy a glass of refreshing milkshake.
 If you want some variety, look for milkshake recipes with cookies and cream, mint chip, coffee ice cream or chocolate.
 You can even take the healthier route of blending in berries or other healthy fruits with your milkshake to cool you off during hot summer days, while giving you a cheaper way to quench your thirst, too.

 10. Know which food items are cheaper to order in than make at home.

 Finally, know which food items are cheaper to order in or get for takeout, than make at home.
 Let’s take spicy tuna rolls as an example.
 When you order this item from a delivery place, you need to spend only $7 to $10 for a few pieces.
 But when you make them at home, they’re actually more expensive – with the price ranging from $15 to $18.

 If you’re in the mood for some Greek food, lamb souvlaki will cost only around $12 to order but if you will make them yourself, it will set you back around $15 – and you’re not really sure if it will taste the same.
 A steak burrito costs only $10 to order, but more to make.
 Even pizza is cheaper to order in.
 Making one at home will cost you more than $20 but one order is only about $10 to $12.

 If there really is no way for you to completely say no to takeout food, there is no harm in enjoying convenience every once in a while.
 But when you consider the costs that you are racking up, you will definitely think twice about getting delivery or takeout food on a regular basis.
-With plenty of home cooked alternatives out there, you can feed your family on the cheap and a lot more healthily – without having to constantly rely on takeout or deliver menus.
+With plenty of home-cooked alternatives out there, you can feed your family on the cheap and a lot more healthily – without having to constantly rely on takeout or delivery menus.